api3dao/old-api3-docs/docs/next/grp-providers/guides/provider/api-integration.md

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2,3]" />

 A successful integration of an API with an Airnode requires the mapping of each other's interface.
-This is accomplished using an OIS ([Oracle Integration Specifications](../../../technology/specifications/ois.md)) json object that is designed to follow three basic steps.
+This is accomplished using an OIS ([Oracle Integration Specifications](../../../technology/specifications/ois.md)) json object, found in the config.json file, that is designed to follow three basic steps.

 - API operations are specified
 - Airnode endpoints are specified